-The Mathematics Department is one of the largest in the School, housed on the ground floor of a purpose-built block, opened in 2004.
-We have 10 teaching rooms, 3 of which are equipped with Smart boards and the others with projectors, an ICT suite, almost exclusively for our own use, and a staff work room.
-We employ 10 full time teachers, 2 part-time, a faculty assistant, and several other members of staff also teach within the Department.
+The Mathematics Department is one of the largest in the School, housed on the ground floor of a purpose-built block.
+We have 11 teaching rooms, an ICT suite, almost exclusively for our own use, and a staff work room.
+We employ 14 members of staff and several other members of staff also teach within the Department.

 The Mathematics Department is committed to providing excellent teaching and endeavours to ensure that all students achieve their potential in Mathematics at all levels.

 Mathematics, as a core subject, follows the Framework for teaching Mathematics.
-Currently in Year 7, students receive 6 hours of teaching over a two-week timetable.
-In Years 8, 9, 10 and 11 they receive 7 hours over a two-week timetable.
+Students receive 8 hours of teaching over a two-week timetable.

 The main aim of the Mathematics Department is that all students should reach their full potential in Mathematics, developing confidence and enjoyment in a variety of mathematical experiences.